 Validated sensor performance, calibration data, and the peer-reviewed science behind continuous microbial water quality monitoring.

+A validated real-time proxy.
 A positive relationship between TLF intensity and fecal indicator bacteria (FIB), particularly E. coli, has been demonstrated across groundwater, surface water, estuarine, and urban watershed contexts on multiple continents.
-This makes TLF a promising real-time proxy for microbial contamination risk—complementing or replacing traditional culture-based methods that require 24–48 hours for results.
+Because TLF is a purely optical measurement—no reagents, no incubation—it delivers contamination signals in seconds rather than the 24–48 hours required by culture-based methods.
+The Lume builds on this foundation by coupling TLF optics with machine learning that corrects for the environmental confounders (turbidity, temperature, dissolved organic carbon) that limit static-threshold approaches.

 The Virridy Lume addresses many of the limitations identified in the TLF literature by coupling optical TLF sensing with machine learning models that account for environmental confounders.
 Rather than relying on static TLF thresholds, the Lume's algorithm adapts to site-specific conditions.